ItsRune/VibezAPI/docs/Features/Commands/About.md

 ## Can I create my own shorteners?
 Yes!
 You can create your own shorteners.
 Head over to the [Command Operation Codes](/VibezAPI/docs/Features/Commands/Command%20Operation%20Codes) page to learn how to create your own shorteners.

-## Can I use the API with other admin systems?
-Yes you can, however you will need to use the [Global API](/VibezAPI/docs/Features/Global) and you'll need to script it yourself.

 ## Command Settings
 ```lua
 Enabled = false,